mitchahan/Roguelike-Game-CSharp/README.md

 * Basic Combat - The player and monsters can fight by ramming into each other repeadetly
 * Dungeon Generation - Upon each boot up of a new game a random dungeon will be generated with an exit point to home '!'
 * Message Board - Displays messages on the page related to ingame events
+* Weapons! - The Dagger, Sword, Axe, and Two Handed Sword just got added, but are slightly buggy

 ## To Add
 * More Monsters!
 * An acceptable start screen and home room
 * The ability to pick up items (gold) off of enemies
 * add armor and a shop to the game

+## Known Bugs
+* Some hallway generation is whack
+* Monsters spawn in starting room sometimes, may or may not change that
+* When weapon is generated for a monster it chooses the same weapon for evey other monster